hakan2259/my-finger-detection/README.md

 ## About The Project

-Detects signs 1 to 9 shown to the camera.
+Detects signs shown in small square boxes from 1 to 9.
 It also takes a screenshot of the camera and sends an e-mail.

 ![Screenshot_1](https://user-images.githubusercontent.com/46871570/113956849-e26e7100-9826-11eb-8681-0ec6c8e2af3c.png)